effektif/admin-docs/docs/installation.rst

 Configure MongoDB
 -----------------
 In order to run MongoDB properly, some configuration options have to be defined.
 The easiest solution is to create a configuration file and link this configuration file when starting MongoDB with the option ``--config``\ .

+TODO: yaml doesn't like tabs, use spaces --> www.yamllint.com

 If you installed MongoDB under Windows using the method in the last section, you have already copied the predefined configuration file and adjusted the values for dbpath and logpath to your system.
 Then your configuration file contains already all necessary values.